Five initiatives are linked to our long-term goals, and requests in these areas receive priority emphasis in the review process.

 Depression is the most common mental illness in the U.S. In North Texas alone, 300,000 adults and children experience depression annually.
 We know that treatment works: two-thirds of individuals who receive evidence-based, measurement-based care get better.
 However, less than one in 10 receive this type of care.

 With appropriate training and support, primary care physicians can screen, identify, and provide effective behavioral health treatment and referrals to their patients, which could fill this gap in care.
 In fact, at least 80% of individuals diagnosed with depression can be treated by their primary care physician.
-We are working with our partners to integrate evidence-based practices into primary and other care settings so that more people in North Texas can be diagnosed and treated for depression.
+We are working with our partners to integrate evidence-based practices into primary care at large healthcare systems, with the goal of ending untreated depression in North Texas by 2030.

 Homelessness

-More than 4,000 individuals experience homelessness every year in Dallas and Collin counties.
-The majority of the 2,000 beds in Dallas shelters are full every night, and the median gross monthly rent of $950 is unaffordable to homeless and low-income residents.
+Thousands of individuals experience homelessness every year in Dallas and Collin counties.
+Our neighbors face several challenges as they try to exit homelessness, such as affordable housing shortages, increased cost of living, and limited access to resources that help them remain housed.
 Access to adequate housing is a human right that provides the safety needed to survive and the stability needed to thrive.
 We are working with our partners to make homelessness in Dallas and Collin counties rare, brief, and nonrecurring.
+Our goal is to house 6,000 individuals experiencing chronic homelessness by 2025.